-In the above example we can see the exactly who the caller is, the standard screen pop info you would expect like the Queue he has arrived in, Calling Line Identifier (CLI) etc. But more has happened in the back ground.
+In the above example we can see exactly who the caller is, the standard screen pop info you would expect like the Queue he has arrived in, Calling Line Identifier (CLI) etc. But more has happened in the background.
 The advisor receiving the call has extra insight into why they are calling; sentiment analysis is displayed and the CRM system (ServiceNow) has been invoked automatically raising the new ticket for the advisory.

 We can also see the history of this caller which allows the adviser to see the bigger issue.
 In this case, this particular caller has been experiencing a lot of issues and this insight will mean the adviser can be more sympathetic to the frustrations felt by the caller.